GPII/universal/documentation/PreferencesServer.md

 The main types of filtering provided by the Preferences Server are the following:

 * **?view=:view** - the ontology the preferences is given/required in.
 For each REST API call, there is the option of providing desired 'view' or 'ontology' of the preferences.
 If none is given the _'flat'_ view is defaulted to.
-The Preferences Server draws on the ontologyHandler component to take care of the bulk of this filtering, merging, etc., of the prefs.
+The Preferences Server draws on the ontologyHandler component to take care of the bulk of this filtering, merging, etc., of the prefs and metadata sections.

 ### API